jetty-project/codehaus-jetty6/jetty/branches/jetty-7/jetty-hightide/src/main/resources/README.txt

 It makes use of executable JAR that builds the classpath and then executes jetty.

-To run with all the demo options:

-  java -jar start.jar OPTIONS=All

 To run with the default options:

   java -jar start.jar

-The default options may be specified in the start.ini file, or if that is not present, they are defined in the start.config file that is within the start.jar.

-To run with specific configuration file(s)

-  java -jar start.jar etc/jetty.xml

-To see the available options
+To see the available options and the default arguments provided by the start.ini file:

   java -jar start.jar --help

+To run with add configuration file(s), eg SSL

+  java -jar start.jar etc/jetty-ssl.xml

+To run without the args from start.ini

+  java -jar start.jar --ini OPTIONS=Server,websocket etc/jetty.xml etc/jetty-deploy.xml etc/jetty-ssl.xml

-To run with JSP support (if available)
+To run with JNDI support

   java -jar start.jar OPTIONS=Server,jsp

-To run with JMX support

-  java -jar start.jar OPTIONS=Server,jmx etc/jetty-jmx.xml etc/jetty.xml

-To run with JSP & JMX support

-  java -jar start.jar OPTIONS=Server,jsp,jmx etc/jetty-jmx.xml etc/jetty.xml

-~